amitxv/PC-Tuning/docs/post-install.md

 - Download and extract the latest [service-list-builder](https://github.com/amitxv/service-list-builder/releases) release.
 Open CMD and CD to the extracted folder where the executable is located

+- Use [Autoruns](https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns) to remove entries with a yellow label in the ``Services`` section to prevent errors with finding non-existent binaries in service-list-builder

 - Use the command below to build the scripts in the ``build`` folder.
 Move the build folder somewhere safe such as ``C:\`` and do not share it with other people as it is specific to your system.
 Note that NSudo with the ``Enable All Privileges`` option is required to run the batch scripts

     ```bat